 What should I aim for?

 Effective management of diabetes is all about aiming for a careful balance between the foods you eat, how active you are and the medication you take for your diabetes.
-Because this is a delicate balance, it can be quite difficult to achieve ideal control all the time.
+Because this is a delicate balance, it can be quite difficult to achieve the best possible blood glucose management all the time.

 The ranges will vary depending on the individual and an individual’s circumstances.
 While it is important to keep your blood glucose levels as close to the target range of target range between 4 to 6 mmol/L (fasting) as possible to prevent complications, it is equally important to check with your doctor or Credentialled Diabetes Educator for the range of blood glucose levels that are right and safe for you.
 Therefore the following information should be treated only as a general guide.